Whipping Post (song): At Fillmore East version

 But instead of staying in the expected form of the song and returning to the vocals, at the ten-minute point the band takes an unexpected turn.
 The dynamics are reduced to almost complete quiet and the tempo slows down and then almost disappears into an abstract, rhythmless, free time segment.
 The next minutes are largely occupied by Betts playing some light jazz styled lines against Oakley's bass line, with Duane Allman supplying moody chords in counterpoint along with the occasional organ wash from Gregg Allman.
 Between them the guitarists play a half dozen or so melodies and lullabies, including familiar ones such as "Frère Jacques", interspersed with classical music motifs, psychedelic blues riffs, and bell sounds.
 Poe writes that this section is a "leap into the unknown ... it feels as though everything could simply fall apart at any second, but Dickey continually pulls things back together at what ... seems to be the last possible moment".
 Timpani, played by Butch Trucks, has a prominent role at several points in the latter stages of the performance.
 At 21 minutes in, Gregg Allman comes back for the fourth and last vocal segment, before Duane then leads the band to the finish.

 But even as the sound lingers and the audience bursts into applause, the music doesn't stop; the tympani keeps going and within seconds, the guitarists start up the mellow lead line to "Mountain Jam" as the record fades into the end grooves.
-Listeners would not hear that 33-minute continuation until Eat a Peach was released in 1972.
+Listeners would not hear that 33-minute continuation until the group's next album, Eat a Peach, was released in 1972.